 For any reason, rent increase often forces the tenants to compromise on food bills, transportation bills, or home heating charges.
 And they choose to move to a smaller unit.

-Vacancy rates in an insecure, noisy, or abusive area are often high because home is a place of peace and comfort.
+Rental vacancy rates in an insecure, noisy, or abusive area are often high because home is a place of peace and comfort.
 Imagine coming back from a hard day’s work and dealing with loud neighbours or construction work nearby.

 Healthy, cooperative, and peaceful surroundings attract more renters.
 So, if you are screening some suitable tenants for an unsuitable neighbourhood, maybe it’s time to improvise your screening criteria.